i6o/kubernetes-templates/kubeadm-1.21/README.md

 # BACKUP ETCD DATABASE

-To take a backup your existing etcd database and its content, run this script on any of your master nodes:
+To take a backup of your existing etcd database and its content, run this script on any of your master nodes:

 > ./backup_etcd.sh